An order out of nowhere: a new algorithm for infinite-domain CSPs: Introduction

-Thus, for every set $\Psi$ of formulas and every finitely bounded amalgamation class $\mathcal K$, the generalized satisfiability problem parameterized by $\Psi$ and $\mathcal K$ is the CSP of a first-order reduct $\sA_{\mathcal K,\Psi}$ of a finitely bounded homogeneous structure.
+Thus, for every set $\Psi$ of formulas and every finitely bounded amalgamation class $\mathcal K$, the generalised satisfiability problem parametrised by $\Psi$ and $\mathcal K$ is the CSP of a first-order reduct $\sA_{\mathcal K,\Psi}$ of a finitely bounded homogeneous structure.
 It is known that the complexity of the CSP over any such template depends solely on the polymorphisms of $\sA_{\mathcal K,\Psi}$~\cite{Topo-Birk}.
-This motivates the following conjecture generalizing the dichotomy for Graph-SAT which was formulated by Bodirsky and Pinsker in 2011 (see~\cite{BPP-projective-homomorphisms}).
+This motivates the following conjecture generalising the dichotomy for Graph-SAT which was formulated by Bodirsky and {the third author} in 2011 (see~\cite{BPP-projective-homomorphisms}).
 The modern formulation of the conjecture based on recent progress \cite{BKO+17,BKO+19,wonderland} is the following: \begin{conjecture} Let $\sA$ be a CSP template which is a first-order reduct of a finitely bounded homogeneous structure.
 Then one of the following applies. \begin{enumerate} \item The clone of polymorphisms of $\sA$ has no uniformly continuous minion homomorphism to the clone of projections $\Projs$, and $\CSP(\sA)$ is in $\P$. \item The clone of polymorphisms of $\sA$ has a uniformly continuous minion homomorphism to the clone of projections $\Projs$, and $\CSP(\sA)$ is $\NP$-complete. \end{enumerate} \end{conjecture}

 It follows that \Cref{thm:main-1+2} is a special case of \Cref{conj:Bod-Pin}.
 It is known that if the clone of polymorphisms of any CSP template within the range of \Cref{conj:Bod-Pin} has a uniformly continuous minion homomorphism to $\Projs$, then the CSP of such template is NP-hard~\cite{wonderland}.
 Already before \Cref{conj:Bod-Pin} was introduced, a similar conjecture was formulated by Feder and Vardi~\cite{FederVardi} for CSPs over templates with finite domains and it was confirmed independently by Bulatov and Zhuk~\cite{Bulatov:2017,Zhuk:2017,Zhuk:2020} recently. \Cref{conj:Bod-Pin} itself has been confirmed for many subclasses: for example for $\Csp$s of all structures first-order definable in finitely bounded homogeneous graphs \cite{Schaefer-Graphs,HomogeneousGraphs}, in $(\mathbb Q;<)$ \cite{temporalCSP}, in any unary structure \cite{ReductsUnary}, in the random poset \cite{PosetCSP}, in the random tournament \cite{SmoothApproximations}, or in the homogeneous branching C-relation \cite{PhylogenyCSP}, in $\omega$-categorical monadically stable structures \cite{BodorDiss}, as well as for all $\Csp$s in the class MMSNP \cite{MMSNP}, and for $\Csp$s of representations of some relational algebras \cite{NetworkCSP}.